Research Experiences for Undergraduates and Teachers

 The BYU summer 2023 REU/RET cohort is set.
 Applications will open up again for the 2024 program roughly Nov 1, 2023.

 The program will be June 12, 2023 - August 18, 2023 at Brigham Young University in Provo, Utah.
 Applications and recommendation letters are due Feb 13, 2023.

-Undergraduates and secondary school teachers interested in participating in a 10 week summer physics research program at Brigham Young University are invited to apply.
+The BYU Department of Physics and Astronomy runs an NSF-funded summer research program for undergraduate students (REU) and secondary school teachers (RET).
 There are exciting opportunities in a number of areas including optics (using lasers of all kinds including ultrashort pulse and UV lasers), computer modeling, plasmas, solid state and thin film science, acoustics, theory, and astronomy.

 REU: Undergraduate participants will receive a $6,000 stipend, round-trip travel expenses to Provo, Utah, free housing (for outside students), and a food stipend.
 In addition, after the program is over, selected students will be funded to travel to a regional or national conference to give a presentation on their research results.

 RET: Teachers will be compensated at the same rate they get for teaching for a 10-week period during the academic year (to the extent that our budget permits).
 Out-of-town RET participants will also receive a $1,000 stipend to assist with housing and food for the duration of the program.
 See the RET tab above for many more details on RET-specific aspects of the program.